BetaThis is a new service – your feedback will help us to improve it.

-The probability of a borrower making a voluntary repayment each year is generated from a logistic regression model based on SLC administrative data.
+The probability of a borrower making a voluntary repayment each year is generated from a multinomial logistic regression model based on SLC administrative data.
 Voluntary repayments are particularly dependent on the magnitude of the debt outstanding and the number of years into the repayment period, as well as whether a borrower has previously made a voluntary repayment.
 The regression model also takes into account obligatory repayments, whether a borrower is close to repaying their loans in full, earnings and the proportion of the balance previously paid via voluntary repayments.
 Most voluntary repayments come from borrowers with low amounts of debt in the first few years of repayment.
-If a borrower is due to make a voluntary repayment in the model, they are either categorised as repaying their outstanding balance in full or repaying a percentage of the debt outstanding is paid as a direct repayment.
+If a borrower is due to make a voluntary repayment in the model, they are either categorised as repaying their outstanding balance in full or repaying a percentage of the debt outstanding as a direct repayment.
 For those borrowers not repaying their outstanding balance in full, the percentage to be repaid is derived using a second logistic regression model.
 This model takes into account voluntary repayments in prior years, the numbers of years into the repayment period, outstanding balance, earnings, and obligatory repayments.

-Borrowers with an employment status of “migrated” can make overseas repayments.
-The probability of a migrated borrower making an overseas repayment each year is generated from a logistic regression models based on SLC administrative data.
-The regression model considers the borrower’s age, gender, domicile, course level, subject group, provider group and how many years into their repayment period they are.
-The size of the repayment is selected at random from a distribution of repayment amounts based on the number of years since the borrower’s SRDD.
+Borrowers can also make overseas repayments.
+The probability of a borrower making an overseas repayment each year is generated from a decision tree model based on SLC administrative data.
+The decision tree model considers the borrower’s plan type, earnings over threshold, and previous overseas repayments.
+The size of the repayment is selected at random from a distribution of repayment amounts based on the borrower’s overseas repayments last year and their plan types.